-James was already heading for the door, stooping to grab Lily’s shoes and sliding on his own flip flops on the way.
+James was already heading for the door, stopping to grab Lily’s shoes and sliding on his own flip-flops on the way.

 The girls and Gregory followed behind James quickly, each of them actually knowing Lily a little bit better and a little bit longer than the last, with readymade instructions and warnings on their lips about how to deal with Lily while she was having a breakdown, hoping that they would still work in situations as extreme as these.